ballerburg9005/echolocation-game/README.md

 ## Creating levels

 ![Image](https://github.com/user-attachments/assets/e497c606-967c-4250-b281-084434ca7ebf)

+*The image contains a side-by-side view of the level evilmaze.svg in Inkscape SVG editor and as rendered by the game.*

 Use Inkscape and save as plain SVG.
 The page dimensions must be in pixels and match SIZE (500) specified in .cu file.